Student Project Submissions are Moving from Moodle to MyHeliotrope

 - Having project submission take place in MyHeliotrope allows access to information in Banner, simplifying the submission process

 - The switch to MyHeliotrope project submission will start with the Fall 2020 semester projects

 - Confirmed First and Second Readers on existing Student Project spaces in Moodle will still have access to those spaces, even though the course category is now hidden

-Management of the student project submission process will move from the TLTC to the Library, which is really where it should belong, given the Library’s role as the home for the student project repository.
-Expect further communication from the Library about the roll out of the MyHeliotrope project submission process, help documentation, how to contact the Library for assistance with project submission, and other aspects of the new system.
+Management of the Student Project submission process will move from the TLTC to the Library, which is really where it should belong, given the Library’s role as the home for the Student Project repository.
+Expect further communication from the Library about the roll out of the MyHeliotrope Student Project submission process, help documentation, how to contact the Library for assistance with Student Project submission, and other aspects of the new system.

 Course spaces for Senior Project I & II, Master’s Thesis, and Capstone courses will continue to be created in Moodle via our integration with Banner.
 These are official course spaces and are separate from the old individual Student Project spaces (titled with the Student’s First and Last Name).
 Individual Student Project spaces will no longer be created in Moodle.

-When the MyHeliotrope submission process is formally launched, we will hide the Student Projects category on Moodle, to avoid confusion about where student projects should be submitted.
-Students will no longer have access to their existing project spaces on Moodle once the category is hidden, but First and Second Readers will retain instructor access to the spaces.
+When the MyHeliotrope Student Project submission process is formally launched, we will hide the Student Projects category on Moodle, to avoid confusion about where student projects should be submitted.
+Students will no longer have access to their existing Student Project spaces on Moodle once the category is hidden, but previously confirmed First and Second Readers will retain instructor access to those spaces.

 Again, the Fall 2020 Student Project submissions at the end of December will be the first round of projects submitted to the new system.
 This smaller set of projects will allow the Library and CTS to do a more controlled roll out of the new system, compared to a Spring 2021 launch.